Academies/sca/day1/pset/caesar/caesar.md

 ```
 ~/workspace/ $ python caesar.py
-What's your message?
-Never gonna give you up, never gonna let you down
+key: 1
-What's the key (as an integer from 1-26)?
-1
+plaintext: Never gonna give you up, never gonna let you down
-Cyphertext: Ofwfs hpoob hjwf zpv vq, ofwfs hpoob mfu zpv epxo
+ciphertext: Ofwfs hpoob hjwf zpv vq, ofwfs hpoob mfu zpv epxo
 ```

 ```
 ~/workspace/ $ python caesar.py
-What's your message?
-Let's meet at the zoo!
+key: 2
-What's the key (as an integer from 1-26)?
-2
+plaintext: Let's meet at the zoo!
-Cyphertext: Ngv'u oggv cv vjg bqq!
+ciphertext: Ngv'u oggv cv vjg bqq!
 ```

 ## Cryptography

 Ever want to send a secret message?
-Cryptography is the process of converting plaintext (normal English) into cyphertext (encoded text).
+Cryptography is the process of converting plaintext (normal English) into ciphertext (encoded text).

-The most simple of cyphers are ones where you add a value to each character.
+The most simple of ciphers are ones where you add a value to each character.
 For example a + 2 &#10143; c!
-This is called a Caesar cypher.
-Of course, to interpret the cyphertext, we would need to know what number is being added, but we'll get back to that later!
+This is called a Caesar cipher.
+Of course, to interpret the ciphertext, we would need to know what number is being added, but we'll get back to that later!

 ## Implementing Caesar

-Let's make a program that uses a Caesar cypher to encode text like the below:
+Let's make a program that uses a Caesar cipher to encode text like the below:

 ```
 ~/workspace/ $ python caesar.py
-What's your message?
-Let's meet at the zoo!
+key: 2
-What's the key (as an integer from 1-26)?
-2
+plaintext: Let's meet at the zoo!
-Cyphertext: Ngv'u oggv cv vjg bqq!
+ciphertext: Ngv'u oggv cv vjg bqq!
 ```

 Be sure that your prompts look identical to this!

 Note some important details.
-1. It seems that spaces and punctuation are not to be affected by this cypher.
+1. It seems that spaces and punctuation are not to be affected by this cipher.
 We'll likely need to have some conditions to check for them!

 2. What is z + 2 equal?
 It looks like we will have to figure out a way to wrap text around.
 It turns out that modulus operator (%) is quite useful for ensuring that we stay within the alphabet.
 To do this, we need to think a bit differently about letters.